Related Content

 To make the most of the sea views you need to be sat on the left on departure from Genova; where the train will have reversed direction.

-(2) Depart: Ventimiglia/Ventimille at 13:47 by TER train to Nice - the train is heading to Grasse
+(2) Depart Ventimiglia/Ventimille at by TER train to Antibes - the train will be heading to Grasse.

 Seat reservations are not available on this train.

-Sit on the left for the best of the sea views - you'll be looking over the beaches and marinas of the Cote D'Azur between Nice and Frejus.
+Sit on the left on the upper deck for the best of the sea views - you'll be looking over the beaches and marinas of the Cote D'Azur between Nice and Frejus.

 and then the sea can also be seen after departure from Toulon.